zeruhur/loner/en/wip/the_shattered_reach.md

 2. **Rules-Light**: the game relies on a few rules and only one solving mechanic, easy to learn and eventually to memorize.
 3. **Tag-based**: characters and situations are defined only by qualitative descriptors and no quantitative characteristics.

 With a focus on quick resolutions, **The Shattered Reach** throws you headfirst into the heart of the action.
-Your character will be defined by thematic tags, [example of tags].
+Your character will be defined by thematic tags, such as "Cunning Smuggler", "Reluctant Diplomat", "Ruthless Opportunist", or "Haunted Survivor".
+Situations and challenges in the game are also shaped by evocative tags, like "Predecessor Ruins", "Barren Wasteland", or "Hostile Wildlife".

 ### What is a Role Playing Game (RPG)?
 A role-playing game (RPG) is a type of game in which players assume the roles of fictional characters and act out their actions and decisions within a narrative or imaginary setting.
 The outcome of these actions and decisions is often determined by a set of rules and game mechanics, such as dice rolls or statistical attributes of the characters.
 Players may also collaborate to create a shared story or narrative through their characters' actions and interactions.